gone369/templated-folder-generator/README.md

 }
 ```

-rctg comes with a default set of context.
+tfg comes with a default set of context.
 Based either by the current working directory name (process.cwd()) or given -n --name <name> argument

 suppose the user is in /Desktop/myProject/myComponent.
 But the user gave a name arg `-n myCoolComponent`.
 The context will be as follows: